The Sea Turtle Hospital at UF Whitney Laboratory Internship

 - Interns should expect to work 40 hours per week which will include early morning and/or late night.

 - Must have good public speaking skills and able to lead public tours after properly train

 - Must be able to lift 50 pounds

 - Must be able to stand for long periods of time

 - Must be able to work in the field during mid-summer months in Florida

 If an intern plans to receive school credit for an internship, they must notify staff prior to the internship start date, and it will be the responsibility of the applicant to ensure all required paperwork is completed and submitted.

-Send your resume, cover letter, and three letters of reference to email@example.com or The Sea Turtle Hospital @ Whitney Lab, Attn: Catherine Eastman 9505 N. Oceanshore Blvd, St Augustine, FL 32080.
-Applications must be received by November 20 for the winter cold stun intern program.
+Send your resume, cover letter, and three letters of reference to firstname.lastname@example.org or The Sea Turtle Hospital @ Whitney Lab, Attn: Catherine Eastman 9505 N. Oceanshore Blvd, St Augustine, FL 32080.
+Applications must be received by March 1, 2023 for the summer program.

 This is an unpaid internship.
 Housing and living expenses are not included.
 All interns are responsible for their own housing, transportation, and meals.
 One uniform shirt will be presented at the start of the internship program.
 Onsite housing is available for a discounted fee of $750 per month.